Treating Bone Cancer and Cancer-Related Bone Issues

 - Chemotherapy- and radiation-related bone problems, including fractures, arthritis, osteoporosis, infections and avascular necrosis (loss of blood supply to the bone, which can result in bone death)

-What is an Orthopedic Oncologist?
+What is an Orthopaedic Oncologist?

-Only about 125 orthopedic oncologists practice in the U.S.—and the only ones in this community are here at Georgia Regents Medical Center.
+Only about 125 orthopaedic oncologists practice in the U.S.—and the only ones in this community are here at Georgia Regents Medical Center.
 This exclusive group of doctors is specially trained to care for and treat the fragile bones of patients with bone and other cancers.
 This includes advanced surgical techniques that help save bones.

-Our orthopedic oncologists are part of Georgia Regents University Cancer Center, the region’s only comprehensive cancer center, offering state-of-the-art treatments.
+Our orthopaedic oncologists are part of Georgia Regents University Cancer Center, the region’s only comprehensive cancer center, offering state-of-the-art treatments.
 What makes us stand apart?
 A focus on multidisciplinary cancer care, which brings together a team of cancer specialists to develop an individualized plan of care that is right for you and your family.

 Our treatments include: